Jaegermeiste/DefenseAgainstTheDarkArts/Week4Writeup.md

 ### Software Vulnerabilities and Common Exploits Lesson 2 - Wk 4

-Random note: `\u4141` is 䅁, the unified Chinese/Japanese/Korean "Ideograph to husk rice; to get the grains by oppressing the ears of the rice plant" 9[https://unicode-table.com/en/4141/](https://unicode-table.com/en/4141/)).
+Random note: `\u4141` used in the exploit examples is 䅁, the unified Chinese/Japanese/Korean "Ideograph to husk rice; to get the grains by oppressing the ears of the rice plant" ([https://unicode-table.com/en/4141/](https://unicode-table.com/en/4141/)).
+Sort of apropos.